Powered by SchoolDash

 Greenbank Lane, Hartford, Northwich CW8 1JW

-Particular strengths include Attainment, Progress, Destinations and Environment.
-Relative weaknesses include Representation, Sixth form, Admissions and Finances.
+Particular strengths include Destinations, Environment, Progress and Attainment.
+Relative weaknesses include Representation, Finances and Sixth form.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.